grnet/djnro/docs/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^
 * Copy settings.py.dist to settings.py and fill the configuration according to the settings.py from your v0.8 instance.

 * run manage.py migrate

+* edit the apache configuration in order to work with the new location of wsgi and set the python-path attribute.

+* remove old wsgi file '/path/to/djnro/apache/django.wsgi'

 Pip Support